KarlZylinski/Bowtie/README.md

 - [x] Convert renderer to struct + namespace and ditch irenderer for struct of func ptrs.
 - [x] Rewrite allocators, throw out construct / destroy
     - [ ] Add page allocator?
-- [ ] Array -> Vector, also shape up Vector to match new allocator shizmajings
+- [x] Array -> Vector, also shape up Vector to match new allocator shizmajings
-- [ ] Make reflection message data for 1 array into soa
+- [x] Make reflection message data for 1 array into soa
 - [ ] Write a data compiler by moving all the loading code from resource_manager to a compiler file.
 Have reasource manager open compiled resources and throw the data into memory.
 - [ ] Replace load functions in resource manager with only getter (maybe add auto load feature?).
 Introduce packages which specify which resources should be loaded.
 Have a boot package and then have levels/other types of packages do the rest.
 Or maybe specify default package from main.lua?
 - [ ] Move all struct defs into _type.h files?
-- [ ] Rename foundation to base
+- [x] Rename foundation to base
 - [x] Move geometry generation to renderer
 - [ ] Deffered / heightmap lighting
 - [ ] Replace PNG with homebrew DDS loader
 - [ ] Proper assert() and error()
-- [ ] Data compiler? : D

 ## Style